aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

       type          : '(LJava8$Logger;Ljava/lang/String;Ljava/lang/String;)V'
       access        : 0x0009 (PUBLIC STATIC)
 ```
-We can read that this method is a `static` method and takes as arguments a `Logger` plus the same arguments as our default method in our `Logger` interface !
+We can read that this method is a `static` method and takes as arguments a `Logger` plus the same arguments as our default method in our `Logger` interface!
 The content of the method is:
 ```
 [000434] Java8.Logger-CC.$default$log:(LJava8$Logger;Ljava/lang/String;Ljava/lang/String;)V